Alternating minimization algorithms for graph regularized tensor completion: Experiments

-\paragraph{Experiment on the FIA dataset} In this experiment, we use the ``rank-deficient spectral FIA dataset''.\footnote{http://www.models.life.ku.dk/datasets} This dataset consists of results of flow injection analysis on $12$ different chemical substances.
-The represented tensor is of size $12 (\text{substances}) \times 100 (\text{wavelengths}) \times89 (\text{reaction times})$.
-We construct the adjacency matrices following the ideas in \cite[Section 4.1]{narita2012tensor}.
-For $12$ chemical substances, we build the adjacency matrix between two substances as the inverse of Euclidean distance between their feature vectors.
-For wavelengths and reaction times, the adjacency matrices are built using the simple chain graph model since these quantities varies in a smooth manner in their respective domains of definition.
+\paragraph*{\bf Experiment on the FIA dataset} For the graph Laplacian regularization, we construct the adjacency matrices following the ideas in \cite[Section 4.1]{narita2012tensor}.\footnote{A comparison between the proposed methods and the TFAI method of \cite{narita2012tensor} is made; see \Cref{ssec:exp-time}.} For $12$ chemical substances, we build the adjacency matrix with edge weights defined from the inverse of the Euclidean distance of the corresponding pairs of feature vectors.
+Along the index set of wavelengths and reaction times, respectively, we construct an adjacency matrix using the chain graph model, which models the connectivity of neighboring wavelengths or time stamps, since the observations on the chemical substances generally vary smoothly in the domain of wavelengths and also in time.

-The sample ratio varies the fraction of observed entries as $1\%$, $5\%$ and $7\%$.
-We present in Table \ref{table_real2} average results after running $50$ times, the histogram for $SR=1\%$ is in Figure \ref{fig_real2_a}, and other histograms are listed in Figures \ref{fig_real2_b} and \ref{fig_real2_c} in the supplementary material. \devv{(to-recheck)~}\revv{Similar to the comparative results on synthetic data, these results show that the solutions of the \textsc{GReg-TC} model have smaller recovery errors compared to those of the other two models.}
+The sampling rate varies among $1\%$, $5\%$ and $7\%$.
+We present in Table \ref{table_real2} average relative errors after running $50$ random tests, and in Figure \ref{fig_real2_a} the histogram of relative errors under the sampling rate $1\%$. \revv{Similar to the comparative results on synthetic data, these results show that the solutions of the \greg\ model have smaller recovery errors compared to those of the other two models.}

-\textbf{Observations and results} \devv{(rephrased, moved "the observation" before "the indication")} The results in Tables~\ref{table_syn2}--\ref{table_real2} show that the solutions of the graph-regularized model~\eqref{problem} (labeled by \textsc{GReg-TC}) have smaller recovery errors than those of the two graph-agnostic models, \textsc{NuclReg-TC} and~\textsc{unreg-TC}.
-This observation is encouraging since it indicates that incorporating graph auxiliary information in the tensor completion model leads to more robust recovery results, especially when the proportion (sampling rate) of the revealed entries is very low.

-In particular, the lack of regularization poses issues on the robustness and stability of the solutions under ``small sampling rates'': One can see that in the range of sampling rates tested, the recovery accuracy of solutions given by the graph-agnostic models (\textsc{unreg-TC} and \textsc{NuclReg-TC}) do not necessarily improve with an increasing sampling rate.
-The iterative results (Figure~\ref{increase} in the supplementary material) of AltMin for solving the~\textsc{unreg-TC} model on synthetica data provide an intuitive explanation: Under these sampling rates and the unregularized model, the recovery error of the iterates on unrevealed entries (the test error) does not decrease (and increases on the contrary) in spite of the decreasing error\devv{not understand\footnote{For algorithms that are monotonically non-increasing, such as our proposed algorithms.}} on the revealed entries (training error).
-In other words, under these insufficient sampling rates, a smaller training error does not imply an improved test error.